emanuelepicas/Linux/installationGuides/howToAddSshKeyToPreventLoginOnRepo.md

 $ssh-keygen -t ed25519 -C "yourEmail@example.com"
 ```

-To ensure ssh-agent i running on background run this command:
+To ensure ssh-agent i running on background, run this command:

 ```
 $eval "$(ssh-agent -s)"

 ```
-This command will add your private key to ssh-agent, if you have a differente name replace id_ed25519 with the name of your private key:
+This command will add your private key to ssh-agent, if you have a different name replace id_ed25519 with the name of your private key:

 ```
 $ssh-add ~/.ssh/id_ed25519